combatopera/Leytonium/README.md

 ### tempvenv
 Activate a writable venv from the pool with the given requires.

+### terminator
+Unset SHLVL before launching Terminator in case Cinnamon was wrapped by shell.

 ### touchb
 Give the current branch its own identity.